TSM Performance Tuning

 If the DB2 INTRA_PARALLEL option mistakenly set to YES this can degrade your database transaction performance.

 If it is set to YES, then run to following commands from the DB2 commandline to fix it

 db2 update dbm cfg using INTRA_PARALLEL NO

 DB2 can be configured to use LDAP user authentication, and this can slow the authentication between the Server and DB2, especially if LDAP is broken.
-This will especially slow down processes like inventory file expiration that are heavy database users.
+This will really slow down processes like inventory file expiration that are heavy database users.
 The recommendation is that you should consider disabling LDAP user authentication if issues cannot be fixed.

 The DB2 system that underlies TSM should automatically reorganise the database tables and indexes, and also run RUNSTATS to optimise the paths through the database.
 If this stops working it will slow your server down.
 Potential issues and fixes for reorgs are discussed on the TSM Database and Log page.

 'RUNSTATS' is used to optimise the access paths to a DB2 database.
 TSM should run Runstats regularily, but how can you check when runstats last ran?
 This could be important if you see database performance starting to suffer.
 To find out, run the following

 Start up a DB2 command line,